ioannis-0/Guitar-Amplifier/README.md

 <ins> Image of the PCB on KiCad: </ins>
 <img src="bf1d6cce-1c7d-4efb-b69f-7e2322597bed.JPG" width="700" >

 **Testing:** We decided to test the PCB on an electric guitar which is the squier sonic stratocaster.
 As the testing we conducted on this electric guitar was a success as we were able to increase the volume output of the guitar using the PCB we had created.
+As no serious problems occurred during the testing phase.

 <ins> Image of the testing of the PCB: </ins>
 https://www.youtube.com/watch?v=hHbWF1Bvgf4